Caldarie/flutter_tflite_audio/README.md

 1. Load custom models and labels.
 2. Run a stream and collect inference results over time
-3. Can run the model multiple times by adjusting the numOfInferences variable
+3. Can run the model multiple times by adjusting the numOfInferences parameter
 4. Can manually close the inference and recording when calling he future tflite.stopAudioRecognition()

 If there are any problems with the plugin, please do not hesistate to create an issue or request features on github.